 - Follow all local electrical and safety codes, as well as the National Electrical Code (NEC), the National Fire Protection Association (NFPA), and the Canadian Electrical Code (CEC), where applicable. - 2.
 Unit must be securely and adequately grounded. - 3.
-Verify that the power source is compatible with the equipment. - 4.
-Electrical equipment should be transported, stored, installed, and operated only in the environment for which it is designed.
+Verify that the power source is compatible with the equipment. - Electrical equipment should be transported, stored, installed, and operated only in the environment for which it is designed. - 5.
+Never open fan access doors while the fan is running.